fepauly/telemetrix/README.md

 Visit [`https://dashboard.local:4000`](https://dashboard.local:4000) to see the application.

-> Make sure the PostgreSQL database, the MQTT broker and NGINX reverse proxy are up an running.
+> Make sure the PostgreSQL and InfluxDB database, the MQTT broker and NGINX reverse proxy are up an running.
 You can utilize the `docker-compose.yml` for running them in a containerized environment.

 ## Deployment